Lynn Hill: Personal life

 Hill met fellow Gunks climber Russ Raffa on her first trip to New York and by 1984 he had become "her constant companion".
-On October 22, 1988, the two married; however, their relationship ended in March 1991 in part because Hill wanted children and because the couple rarely saw each other.
-At the same time, Hill moved to Grambois, France, to pursue her climbing career; she settled there because of the world-class climbing areas in the Lubéron region and the many friends she had there.
+On October 22, 1988, the two married At the same time, Hill moved to Grambois, France, to pursue her climbing career; she settled there because of the world-class climbing areas in the Lubéron region and the many friends she had there.
 While living and climbing in Europe, Hill became fluent in both French and Italian.

 Hill met her partner as of 2004, chef Brad Lynch, on a climbing trip in Moab, Utah, and at the age of 42, she gave birth to a son.
 Hill has spoken frequently about how having a child lessened the amount of time she had for climbing but not her love for it.
 As she said in one interview, "I feel that right now, it doesn't have to be all about me and my experiences.
 I was ready to begin a new role; to face new challenges and adventures as a mother.
 It's a good learning experience adjusting to the sacrifices that need to be made."

 In 2015 she was inducted into the Boulder (Colorado) Sports Hall of Fame.